Fabric-Development/fabric-wiki/src/development-environment.md

 This page will walk you through setting up your development environment for Fabric.

 ## Fabric Source
-To start developing, you should grab the latest commit for Fabric so that you're up-to-date.
+To start developing, you should grab the latest commit of Fabric so that you're up-to-date.

 To do this, run this command:
 ```bash